JetBrains/kotlin-web-site/docs/topics/read-standard-input.md

 // 13
 ```

-The `readlnOrNull()` function is also helpful in safely handling the input.
+The `readlnOrNull()` function is also helpful in safely handling the user input.
 The `readlnOrNull()` function reads from the
-standard input and returns null if the end of the input is reached, whereas `readln()` would throw an exception in such a case.
+standard input and returns null if the end of the input is reached, whereas `readln()` throws an exception in such a case.